chantzos/__/README.md

 mode the buffer status line should be visible.

-The last line of the window is reserved for displaying messages which they should be dissappear at the first keypress action.
+The last line of the window is reserved for displaying messages which they should be disappear at the first keypress action.

 The previous line is reserved for the command line, but if the length from the entered text cannot fit, it grows to the top by borrowing upper lines.

+#### Design and Interface
 This system, it can't also built and maintain yet, that unix like environment, but it comes with the most basic commands to administrate the system.